-The university competes as a member of the Mountain Western Conference (MWC) in football, men's and women's basketball, golf, tennis, indoor and outdoor track and field and cross country, soccer, softball, swimming and diving, and volleyball.
-The university competes in the Mountain Rim Gymnastics Conference in women's gymnastics.
-Students who wish to participate in intercollegiate athletics should contact the assistant coach of the sport for which they wish to participate.
+The university competes as a member of the Mountain Western Conference (MWC) in football, baseball, men's and women's basketball, men's and women's golf, men's and women's tennis, men's and women's indoor and outdoor track and field and cross country, women's soccer, softball, women's swimming and diving, and women's volleyball.
+The university competes in the Mountain Rim Gymnastics Conference (MRGC) in women's gymnastics.
+Students who wish to participate in intercollegiate athletics should contact the assistant coach of the sport, for which they wish to participate.
 If the program does not have an assistant coach, please contact the head coach.
-A listing of coaches is provided on the athletic department website at https://www.broncosports.com/.
+A listing of coaches is provided on the athletic department website at broncosports.com.

-The Equity in Athletics Disclosure Report for Boise State University is available online at http://ope.ed.gov/athletics/.
+The Equity in Athletics Disclosure Report for Boise State University is available online at ope.ed.gov/athletics.
 The report provides participation rates, financial support, and other information on men's and women's intercollegiate athletic programs.